melodous/fuw-kibana-dashboards/README.md

 * IMS
 * Coming soon: IMS Connect with z/OS Connect

-Note: This readme shows screen captures of CICS and IMS dashboards; however, the repository currently only contains the definitions for the CICS dashboard.
-The corresponding definitions for the IMS dashboards will be added in the next few days.

 To get the data for these dashboards from z/OS into Elasticsearch, we used [IBM Transaction Analysis Workbench for z/OS](http://www.ibm.com/support/knowledgecenter/SSKKZM) ("Workbench"; the IBM product prefix for Workbench is FUW, hence the repository name prefix "fuw").